BDMonline/first_app/README.md

 #Learning Ruby on Rails

-This is the first application for Hartl's Tutorial on Ruby on Rails.
+This is the first application for [Hartl]'s *Tutorial* on Ruby on Rails (http://michaelhartl.com/).
 The text below is the default Rails README, which is not very helpful for this application.

 == Welcome to Rails